simonvh/gimmemotifs-manuscript/manuscript.md

 Here, we used the GimmeMotifs framework as implemented in `gimme motifs` to benchmark 14 different *de novo* motif finders.
 To evaluate the different approaches, we downloaded 495 peak files for 270 proteins from ENCODE [@6eHRNaUT] and selected the 100bp sequence centered on the summit of top 5,000 peaks.
 These will be the peaks most likely to contain the primary TF motif, and should provide a straightforward test-case for the *de novo* motif finders.
 Ranking and selecting peaks in this manner is a widely adopted practice and we use this procedure also for our benchmark.
-However, when analyzing ChIP-seq data in detail, it might be preferable to analyze to full complement of peaks.
+However, when analyzing ChIP-seq data in detail, it might be preferable to analyze the full complement of peaks instead of only a selection of top peaks.

 Of the top
 peaks, half were randomly selected as a prediction set and the other half was used for evaluation.
+If the prediction set was larger than 1,000 peaks, we used only 1,000 peaks for *de novo* motif prediction, as the running time will become prohibitive for some tools.
 As a background set we selected regions of the same length flanking the original peaks.
 This will account for sequence bias according to genomic distribution.
+For most motif finders we used default parameters, except for motif width and strand.
+We used all motif widths from 6 to 20 with a step size of 2, which can be specified in `gimme motifs` by setting `analysis` to `xl`.
+Where possible, we used both forward and reverse strand for analysis.
+The specific parameters used for the individual motif finders are included in the Methods.
 To assess the performance, we calculated two metrics, the ROC AUC and the recall at 10% FDR.
+These metrics were based on the score of the best motif match per sequence, with a log-odds score based on a background with equal distribution of nucleotides.
+For each *de novo* motif finder we selected the best scoring motif, based on the metric under evaluation.
 Figure 2A shows the distribution of the ROC AUC scores over all ENCODE peaks in a boxplot, ordered by the mean ROC AUC.
 The ROC AUC is distributed between 0.58 and 0.98, with a mean of 0.75.
 All proteins that have low ROC AUC are not sequence-specific transcription